| The

 is why there is worry, mistrust and resentment.

-inhabitants, also have reservations about the present condition
+also have reservations about the present condition of the

-of the Middle East Islamic countries.
-Those people abhor
+Middle East Islamic countries.
+Those people abhor the rich-poor

-the rich-poor divisions, the oppressions and general lack
+divisions, the oppressions and general lack of political,

-of political, let alone economic, democracy.
-They are only
+let alone economic, democracy.
+They are only too aware of

-which, finding no political outlet, is turning to violence.
+finding no political outlet, is turning to violence.
+Above

 but are controlled by others.

-particular, those people feel humiliated.
-How, they ask,
+those people feel humiliated.
+How, they ask, have these

-have these things come to pass?
-Why does the ummah
+things come to pass?
+Why does the ummah (the comity

-(the comity of Islamic societies) so patently languish?
+of Islamic societies) so patently languish?
+Why cannot the

-Why cannot the ummah - with splendid achievement
+ummah - with splendid achievement in the past,

-in the past, a massive intellectual and cultural heritage
+a massive intellectual and cultural heritage in the present,

-in the present, and bundles of obvious talent and resource
+and bundles of obvious talent and resource with which to

-answer is - it can.
-The ummah can correct the unhappy
+- it can.
+The ummah can correct the unhappy present

-present and build a magnificent future if it understands
+and build a magnificent future if it understands the deceptions

-the deceptions which demean it, lower its energies, exploit
+which demean it, lower its energies, exploit it, humiliate

-it, humiliate it, control it and in all possible ways prevent
+it, control it and in all possible ways prevent it from

 Those